State Wildlife Biologists Predict Good Waterfowl Hunting in Ohio

 Closer to home, the Upper Great Lakes states showed above average conditions and good production of mallards this year.
 The Upper Great Lakes are the primary breeding range for mallards harvested in Ohio.
 Mallards are Ohio’s number one harvested duck and can be found throughout the state.

 Wood ducks, the second most important duck to Ohio hunters and the state’s number one breeding duck, appear to have had a fair production year.
 Late summer dry conditions may concentrate birds, but a variety of hunting locations should be available for Ohio hunters.

 Canada geese are the most harvested waterfowl in Ohio and can be found in good numbers everywhere.
 Locally raised giant Canada geese had the fourth highest population estimate this spring and all indications are there was fair to good production across Ohio.
 Migrant interior populations (Southern James Bay and Mississippi Valley) of Canada geese have also had good production.
 With proper weather, the hunting outlook is good to very good.

 With good habitat conditions, Ohio hunters will enjoy a liberal 60-day hunting season once again this year.
-Pintail again showed an increase in population which will allow a two-bird bag this year.
-Scaup showed a slight increase in population, so there will be a two-bird bag for the whole season.
-The canvasback population decreased slightly, but there will still be a full season in 2010.
+Pintail showed a large increase in population which will permit a full season.
+Scaup showed a slight increase in population which will allow a two-bird bag for the whole season.
+The canvasback population showed a large increase which will allow an open season in 2009.